thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 It holds information regarding REST request - *body*, *http method*, *result code*, etc.
 This class must implement *Serializable* interface to be able to be transferred to *Plugin*.

-Payload object *above* must be wrapped to a class that extends *org.thingsboard.server.extensions.api.plugins.msg.AbstractRuleToPluginMsg* class.
+The payload object *above* must be wrapped in a class that extends *org.thingsboard.server.extensions.api.plugins.msg.AbstractRuleToPluginMsg* class.
-Basically, this is needed to pass objects between the *Plugin* and *Action* components and contains technical metadata.
+Basically, this is needed to pass objects between the *Plugin* and *Action* components.
+The supeclass also contains technical metadata.

 To finish with *Action* implementation you'll need to add *POJO Java* class that contains the configuration of the *UI Action* form.
-It contains fields that are mapped to the UI form of *Action*.
+Should have fields that are mapped to the UI form of *Action*.
 In this form, user will provide details regarding the configuration of your *Action*.

 In case of **REST API Call Extension** sample class is *org.thingsboard.server.extensions.rest.action.RestApiCallPluginActionConfiguration*.
 It holds information regarding the template of the *REST* request, *expected result code* etc.